rileywoods0/threads/README.md

 # Threads Prototype (Supabase)

-Threads is a lightweight developer memory prototype with a FastAPI backend powered by Supabase and a VS Code extension that captures local activity.
+Threads is a lightweight developer memory prototype with a FastAPI backend backed by Supabase and a VS Code extension that captures local activity.

 ## Repository Layout
 - `backend/` – FastAPI app, Supabase client, memory heuristics, and SQL schema.